seanmisra/java-coding-exercises/README.md

 28. Generate 1000 random numbers btw 1 and 5, and return a Map with the results
 29. Streams - examples of using map and flatmap
 30. Get today's date in YYYY-MM-DD format
+31. Get today's date in YYYY-MM-DD format with timezone offset